 1. Solo travel can be incredibly empowering.

 Being in control of your own schedule and itinerary gives you a lot of freedom.
 It means you can do exactly what you want, when you want.
-The feeling of independence that comes with travelling solo is a pretty amazing feeling.
+When you plan and book your first solo trip, you will see that the feeling of independence that comes with travelling solo is a pretty amazing feeling.

 Fancy going on a random stroll which wasn’t a part of your itinerary?
 Fancy laying in bed all day?
 Go for it, you don’t have to worry about what anyone else wants to do.
 You are in control, and that is a very empowering feeling.